 There are many ways to refer to objects or individuals.
 We can use pronominals or demonstratives (whether simple or complex).
 We can use general concepts that refer by being part of definite descriptions which have, among other things, uniqueness conditions.
 Or we can use proper names.
 Proper names, unlike pronominals or definite descriptions, do not rest on (arbitrary) conventions, which are beyond the users’ control.
 There is always someone who chooses a proper name for someone else (usually the parents).
 Assigning a proper name is a conventional procedure but one that is controlled by one’s will.
 Lexical items are not chosen by someone in particular, although scientists or great artists can sometimes propose them.
 No one can act as a legislator for language and all dictators who tried to reform language have miserably failed in this purpose, because language is fluid, democratic, far from being under someone’s control.
 It is true that some authors like Manzoni, Shakespeare or Dante have been able to reshape their languages, but this has happened only because their changes were deemed reasonable and useful by the majority of people.

 Pronominals (and proper names) can sometimes be used to refer back anaphorically to previously mentioned objects.
 Often, we reconstruct such links through pragmatics and choose the link that makes most sense (we choose the most rational route).
-Long-distance anaphors in Chinese, for example, seem to be under the influence of pragmatics (The Chinese translation of ‘John said that the doctor should operate on him’ is understood as if the anaphor ‘him’ is connected with ‘John’ rather than with ‘the doctor’ given that doctors normally do not operate on themselves (see Huang 2000)).While pronominals and definite descriptions are normally used to refer to something (whether objects or individuals), proper names can be used, in certain pragmemes or language games, without referring to anything, as reference is not what matters (ee Capone 2020).
+Long-distance anaphors in Chinese, for example, seem to be under the influence of pragmatics (The Chinese translation of ‘John said that the doctor should operate on him’ is understood as if the anaphor ‘him’ is connected with ‘John’ rather than with ‘the doctor’ given that doctors normally do not operate on themselves (see Huang 2000)).While pronominals and definite descriptions are normally used to refer to something (whether objects or individuals), proper names can be used, in certain pragmemes or language games, without referring to anything, as reference is not what matters (see Capone 2020).
 I am not thinking of fictional names, but of cases of linguistic examples produced by a lecturer during a class.
 In a class, I can use a name without referring to anything because the purpose is not reference or truth or representing a state of the world.
 The purpose is to instantiate a particular language rule.
 In some examples, we can find names that do not refer and names that refer (e.g. to historical objects), as in ‘John likes Plato’.
 This may be a linguistic example, yet Plato is taken to refer to a historical individual.

 In addition to these categories, we can add quasi-names like ‘Mum’, ‘Dad’, which start by capital letter like proper names and like proper names can be used either to refer to individuals and say something true or false about them, or to call someone in the vicinity, requiring his/her attention or sometimes requiring even an action (minimally that she should turn round and face us).
 Capitalization can be used to turn an NP into a proper name (see Jeshion 2009).
 I can utter ‘Mum’, with the illocutionary or perlocutionary effect of starting an action (Mum was supposed to come shopping with me and I am asking her to go out).
 It is not clear whether, in such cases, the utterance should be completed through an implicature (in which case it would be a sentential fragment (in the sense of Stainton 1998)).
 I suppose we can go for the most parsimonious theory and propose that ‘Mum!’ is multifunctional, as it can be used both to call an individual and to ask her to commit herself to an action.